ZionDevelopers/spotify-ad-auto-muter/README.md

-Spotify Ad Auto-muter
+Spotify Ad Auto-Muter
 =====
 ![Logo](https://raw.githubusercontent.com/ZionDevelopers/spotify-ad-autocloser/main/firefox-banner.png)
 ====
-This is NOT an Ad Blocker, It just closes faster.<br/>
+This is NOT an Ad Blocker, It mute ads.<br/>
 Support Spotify by disabling AdBlock / uBlock on open.spotify.com and use this extension to close the ads as soon as possible after the Close / Skip button is available.<br/>

-New Feature: Automatically mute audio ads (Changeable on Options)<br/>
+Feature: Automatically mute audio ads (Changeable on Options)<br/>
-New Feature: Disable / Enable the extension by pressing F1 (Firefox) or F2 (Google Chrome) (Changeable on Options)<br/>
+Feature: Disable / Enable the extension by pressing F1 (Firefox) or F2 (Google Chrome) (Changeable on Options)<br/>

 This is not an Spotify official extension.<br/>
 Spotify is a trade-mark by Spotify Technology S.A.<br/>